-As indicates in one of the sections above, a rollback command has to be used if there is a need to go back to a previous version of a dataset or a volume.
-In such case, all changes made later than a given snapshot was made will be lost.
+As indicated in one of the sections above, a rollback command has to be used if there is a need to go back to a previous version of a dataset or a volume.
+In such a case, all changes made later than a given snapshot was made will be lost.
 The file or a volume will be restored to the state at which a particular snapshot was taken.
 Note that the rollback command cannot revert changes from other snapshots than the most recent one.
 If for some reason, you would like to retrieve changes from an earlier snapshot than the most recent one, then all intermediate snapshots will be automatically destroyed.
 The process of a snapshot rollback is presented in the image below:

 ZFS also allows you to replace an existing volume with its clone if you were using clones, as described in the previous section, and now want to use the clone instead of an original volume.
 This can be done by using the promote command.
-The process of a snapshot promote is presented in the image below.
+The process of a snapshot promotion is presented in the image below.

-The promote function, for instance, will be required to execute when a volume clone was created and assigned to production as a result of instant recovery from a snapshot of a production volume which has been destroyed.
+The promote function, for instance, will be required to execute when a volume clone was created and assigned to production as a result of instant recovery from a snapshot of a production volume that has been destroyed.
 Then, to clean up, we need to remove the original destroyed volume but first, it must be replaced with the (working) clone.

 The copy-on-write mechanism and snapshots together with clones included in ZFS offer unique capabilities that other file systems do not possess.
-Enhanced write mechanism that protects your data from being corrupted is solid protection against power losses or other harmful events.
+An enhanced write mechanism that protects your data from being corrupted is solid protection against power losses or other harmful events.
 There is also a possibility to undo certain changes and restore, for example, the previous version by using the snapshot’s functionality.
 A clone can be used if there is a need for more advanced operations requiring snapshot modifications.